theastroscout/geoip.js/README.md

 # GeoIP
 ### Best Free Rest API for IP-based user location detection.

-97.5% coverage for IPv4 and IPv6 addresses in our database with daily updates.
+**97.5%** IPv4 and IPv6 address coverage in our database with daily updates.
+Median data retrieval from the DB is **0.002 seconds**.

-Median data retrieval from the DB is 0.002 seconds.
+More info and an absolutely free API Key: https://surfy.one/geoip

 ## Installation